mjfrigaard/sharing-your-work/manuscript/07chapter.md

 * [Data Science at the Command Line](https://www.datascienceatthecommandline.com/)
 * [Software Carpentry Unix Workshop](https://swcarpentry.github.io/shell-novice/)

 There are also all kinds of hidden gems in the Terminal.
-For example, if you want to play some games from the early '80s you can type
+For example, if you want to play some games from the early '80s, you can type

 ```sh
 $ ls /usr/share/emacs/22.1/lisp/play
 ```

 And you'll see a list of games you can play.
-If you type `emacs` into the terminal window, then hit `esc` and `x`, you'll see the `emacs` prompt.
+If you type `emacs` into the terminal window, then hit `ESC` and `x`, you'll see the `emacs` prompt.

 ```emacs
 ;; This buffer is for notes you don't want to save, and for Lisp evaluation.